InstituteforDiseaseModeling/covasim/README.md

 * `python examples/run_sim.py`

-  This shows a slighly more detailed example, including creating an intervention and saving to disk.
+  This shows a slightly more detailed example, including creating an intervention and saving to disk.

 * `python examples/run_scenarios.py`